-When managed in an ad hoc way, these processes typically involve multiple email threads, documents, and handoffs.
-Even a minor error can set in motion a cascade of inefficiency, with communication breakdowns and missed deadlines.
+When managed ad hoc, these workflows typically involve multiple email threads, documents, and handoffs.
+Even minor human error can cause a cascade of inefficiency, with communication breakdowns, bottlenecks, and missed deadlines.
 These issues multiply at scale.

 Automation software aims to prevent these problems.
-With a reusable and extendable business automation strategy, an organization can regain control over business processes, improve communication, and reduce confusion.
+By deploying a reusable and extendable business automation strategy, an organization can regain control over business processes, improve communication, boost customer satisfaction, and reduce confusion.
 Automating a business process can free time and resources, allowing employees to focus on core work rather than tedious, repetitive, and often frustrating tasks.

 How is BPA related to robotic process automation (RPA)?